 Satana DeberryDurham county district attorney

-Update: Durham County DA Satana Deberry won the May 17, 2022 Democratic primary with nearly 80% of the primary vote.
-She is seeking a second term and will be unopposed in November’s general election.
+Update: Durham County DA Satana Deberry has been re-elected to a second term.
+On May 17, 2022 Deberry won the Democratic primary with nearly 80% of the primary vote and ran unopposed in November’s general election.

 Satana Deberry (D) is running for re-election to continue serving as Durham’s District Attorney.
 Deberry is an experienced criminal defense attorney who has worked to prioritize cases that pose an actual threat to public health and safety.
 Since taking office in 2019, she has successfully: